hbbio/gofpdf/README.md

 line utility.
 To create the utility, cd into the makefont subdirectory and run “go build”.
 This will produce a standalone executable named makefont.
-Select the appropriate encoding file from the font subdirectory and run the command as in the following example.
+Select the appropriate encoding file from the font subdirectory and run the command as in the following test.

 ```shell
 ./makefont --embed --enc=../font/cp1252.map --dst=../font ../font/calligra.ttf